oluwaseunadenuga/grc_project/README.md

 ## PROJECT OBJECTIVES
 - **The objective of this project is to help the client conducts an initial investigation into APT34 and evaluate the potential impact of the attack on the organisation:**.
-- **Produce a comprehensive report documenting your findings and outlining key recommendations for improving the organisation's cybersecurity posture:**
+- **Produce a comprehensive report documenting my findings and outlining key recommendations to improve the organisation's cybersecurity posture:**

 ## OSINT TOOLS
 OSINT tools used to gather information on APT34: